War in Somalia (2006–2009): Forces involved

 Forces involved are difficult to calculate because of many factors, including lack of formal organization or record-keeping, and claims marred by disinformation.
 For months leading up to the war, Ethiopia maintained it had only a few hundred advisors in the country, yet independent reports indicated far more troops.

-Approximately 50,000 to 60,000 Ethiopian National Defence Force (ENDF) troops backed by tanks, helicopter gunships and jets had been involved in the offensive against the Islamic Courts Union during December 2006.
-At the outbreak of the war, the strength of the ENDF, the largest military in sub-Saharan Africa with one of the continent's strongest air forces, contrasted sharply with the ICU, which lacked conventional forces.
-Colonel Gabre Heard, a senior ENDF officer and Tigray Peoples Liberation Front (TPLF) official, was commander-in-chief of Ethiopian troops during the invasion.
+Approximately 50,000 to 60,000 Ethiopian National Defence Force (ENDF) troops backed by artillery, tanks, helicopter gunships and combat jets had been involved in the offensive against the Islamic Courts Union during December 2006.
+The ENDF was the largest military force in sub-Saharan Africa with one of the continent's strongest air forces.
+This contrasted sharply with the Islamic Courts, which lacked comparable conventional forces.
+Gabre Heard, a senior ENDF officer and Tigray Peoples Liberation Front (TPLF) official, was commander-in-chief of ENDF forces during the invasion.
 The TFG claimed only 12,000 to 15,000 Ethiopian troops had been deployed to Somalia, while the Ethiopian government claimed it had only 4,000.
 During 2007, military experts estimated 50,000 Ethiopian troops were occupying parts of Somalia.
 Other estimates placed the figure at 40,000.
 The Ethiopian backed TFG possessed approximately 6,000 soldiers.

 During the invasion phase of the war, US Special Forces, CIA paramilitary units, and Marine units, supported by American AC-130s and helicopter gunships, directly intervened in support of the ENDF.
 The US Bush administration doubted Ethiopia's ability to effectively use the new equipment it had provided for the invasion.
 As a result, it decided to involve US Special Forces and CIA agents in the campaign.

 Reuters reported 3,000 to 4,000 troops fought under the ICU at its height.
 The insurgency that followed the collapse of the ICU was composed of numerous different groups and factions, making it difficult to determine who was responsibility for a variety of attacks and incidents, though al-Shabaab ultimately became the most powerful and active element.
-The TFGs prime minister Ali Gedi claimed that 8,000 foreign fighters were in Somalia, although the African Union reported the country had only attracted 'several hundred' since the formation of the ICU to mid-2007.
+TFG PM Ali Gedi claimed that 8,000 foreigners were fighting for the ICU, although the African Union reported the country had only attracted 'several hundred' since the formation of the ICU to mid-2007.
 In 2008 there were reportedly around 100 foreign fighters in Somalia.